neos/fusion-form/Documentation/FusionRuntimeReference.rst

 :[key]: (`SchemaInterface`, defaults to `Neos.Fusion.Form:Runtime.Schema`_)

 .. note:: When the items are evaluated it is checked that all items satisfy the `SchemaInterface`.
-If untyped items are found they are evaluated as `Neos.Fusion.Form:Runtime.Schems`.
+If untyped items are found they are evaluated as `Neos.Fusion.Form:Runtime.Schema`.

 Neos.Fusion.Form:Runtime.Schema